There seems to have been a community of Conventual Franciscans in Venice by

 marshy land between the parishes of San Toma and San Stin.
 Then Doge Jacopo Tiepolo gave them some

 adjacent to the abandoned Benedictine abbey that they were using.
 The

-church that they built, consecrated in 1280, extending the abbey, was much smaller than
+church that they built, consecrated in 1280, was much smaller than

-the one we see today, and faced in the opposite direction.
-The current
+the one we see today, standing on the site of the nave of the current

 church was begun shortly after, in 1340, but work was slow - the old church was still